To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 The neoprene pad has high-density foam to provide a solid platform to bench on, while also preventing slipping, unlike cheaper pads.

-The most important feature of a foldable weight bench is of course how much space it saves while folding up.
+The most important feature of a foldable bench is of course how much space it saves while folding up.
 That’s the entire point, being able to store it in small spaces.

 The legs fold into a locked position using the orange detent pins.
-Plus, this weight bench comes with a laser-cut steel Bench Hanger that you can mount to your home gym walls for even more space.
+Plus, this workout bench comes with a laser-cut steel Bench Hanger that you can mount to your home gym walls for even more workout space.
 Considering it only extends around 8″ off of the hanger, this is pretty incredible.

 All in all, if you want the absolute best weight bench that’s foldable, Rogues Fold-Up Utility Bench is your best option.